 Graphic Details: Punching Up the Presentation

-This final unit of instruction will include information on how participants might use graphics to illustrate and enhance their documents.
 Used not only for clarification of complex information, graphics can also save time, space, and money.
-Participants will learn how to assess material to determine its suitability for placement in a graphic representation.
+During this final program segment, participants will learn how to assess material to determine its suitability for placement in a graphic representation.